-The F. & R. Lazarus Christmas Parade Legacy and Westerville
+The F. & R. Lazarus Department Store Christmas Parade Legacy

 F. and R. Lazarus

-This was very different from some other businesses and even new fast food chains post-WWII, which kept the all-male restaurant staff into the late 1960s – early 1970s.
-A high school girl down the street from us joined the Navy and served close to the Viet Nam action, but she could not get a job at a fast food chain.
-Well, the times changed and that chain became diverse as well, but Lazarus beat them to it by over 50 years.
+This was very different from some other businesses and even new fast-food chains after WWII.
+A high school girl down the street from us in the 1970s joined the Navy and served close to the Viet Nam action, but she could not get a job at McDonalds because they hired only men!
+That chain later hired women, but Lazarus beat them to it by over 50 years.
 They were the first equal opportunity employer in Columbus.

 The Lazarus Friday Christmas Parade

-The parade was shorter than Macy’s Thanksgiving Day Parade, but contained its own stars, just like Macy’s national figures in NYC– Flippo the Clown, Lucy and her Toy Shop from TV, cartoon characters, heroes, toy soldiers, floats, marching bands, local news anchors, and a lot more I cannot remember.
-Inside the store, Christmas music played and Santa worked on the 6th floor, entirely filled with a toy department.
+The parade was shorter than Macy’s Thanksgiving Day Parade but showcased its own local stars – the beloved Flippo the Clown, the star of Lucy's Toy Shop, newscasters, cartoon characters like Tom Terrific, toy soldiers, floats, marching bands, and elves.
+Inside the store, Christmas music played, and Santa worked on the 6th floor, entirely filled with a huge toy department.

-The Rudolph Walk/Run 5k is held before the annual Westerville Christmas Parade with the Sertoma Club.
-For runners, a Rudolph nose and Santa hat are included with registrations and is optional running apparel.
-The run sponsored by the Westerville Sertoma Club and the Columbus Running Company Charity Fund.
+The Rudolph Walk/Run 5k is held annually before the annual Westerville Christmas Parade with the Sertoma Club.
+Runners and walkers receive a Rudolph nose and Santa hat with registrations and can wear them as optional running apparel.
+The run is sponsored by the Westerville Sertoma Club and the Columbus Running Company Charity Fund.

-Runners start at 800 Brooksedge Blvd near Schrock Rd, head south and curve onto Heatherdown Dr. to State.
-Street (Route 3).
-Going left on State, runners continue on this main street through Old Westerville (uptown historic area) to St. Paul's Church at County Line Rd.
-Buses will be waiting to return runners to the starting line and their cars and.or to bring fresh clothing to the finish line.
+Runners start at 800 Brooksedge Blvd. near Schrock Road, head south and curve onto Heatherdown, proceeding to State Street (State Route 3).
+Going left on State, runners continue on this street through Old Westerville (Uptown Historic Area) to St. Paul's Church at County Line Road.
+Buses wait there to return participants to the starting line.